 It begins with the same words----have mercy!
 But this time it is not the prayer of the condemned with nowhere else to turn.
 This is the confident stance of the redeemed sinner who has determined to transgress no more.
 Christ has addressed our sins and we may stand with conviction before a God who is now ready to receive us.

 For the first time in this work the tenor line is suffused in warm major chords sustained by the upper strings.
 Even the viola is pressed into service, although the part is simple and it may well be that one of the versatile woodwind players was capable of performing it.
 If, as seems likely there were only two violins used in the first aria, just the one violist would have been required for an adequate balance.

-Note that the last three bars of this recitative almost seem to be ‘tacked on’ as an afterthought.
+Note that the last three bars of this recitative almost seem to be ′tacked on′ as an afterthought.
 They serve a technical purpose in that they take us to Bb, the key of the final chorale.
-But they also serve to isolate, and hence to emphasise, the final line of text towards which the entire work has been guiding us----God will, once more, receive me with His blessing.
+But they also serve to isolate, and hence to emphasise, the key image towards which the entire work has been guiding us----God will, once more, receive me with His blessing.

-The chorale is simple and affirmative.
-The phrasing is stolidly symmetrical, the two bar units giving a rustic feel ‘of the people’.
+The chorale is simple and affirmative and will be familiar to listeners of the St Matthew Passion.
+The phrasing is stolidly symmetrical, the two bar units giving a rustic feel ′of the people′.
 It is set throughout in the major key, harmonised simply, lacking even those fleeting moments of minor modes which Bach frequently used to colour these melodies.
-This is the final denouement----I turned from You but have returned----Your grace is greater than my own sin.
+This is the final denouement----I turned from You, but have returned----Your grace is greater than my own sin.